 What is Alcohol Poisoning?

 Alcohol poisoning can be an extremely dangerous condition that occurs when you drink alcohol faster than your body can process it.
-It can lead to serious health conditions and the latest figures have revealed that 552 deaths in the UK in 2020 were caused by acute alcohol poisoning.
+It can lead to serious health conditions, and the latest figures have revealed 10,048 deaths in the UK in one year alone, which were specifically linked to alcohol.

-There isn’t a minimum amount of alcohol that causes alcohol poisoning, in fact symptoms of alcohol poisoning can start as soon as the alcohol is consumed.
+There isn’t a minimum amount of alcohol that causes alcohol poisoning; in fact, symptoms can start as soon as the alcohol is consumed.

-There are some telling sings of alcohol poisoning, which can help you better understand if somebody is suffering from it.
+There are some telling signs of alcohol poisoning, which can help you better understand if somebody is suffering from it.
 These symptoms can include, but aren’t limited to:

 - Confusion